csound/csound/examples/plugin/README.md

 For streaming spectral processing opcodes, we have a different base class with extra facilities needed for their operation (FPlugin).
-Fsig variables are held in a PVSDAT data structure.
-To facilitate their manipulation, CPOF provides a wrapper class Fsig.
-This will give access to phase vocoder bins through the csnd::pvsbin objects, which have the following methods:
+In Csound, fsig variables are held in a PVSDAT data structure.

+To facilitate their manipulation, CPOF provides a wrapper class csnd::Fsig that holds the PVSDAT data.
+To access to phase vocoder bins, a container interface is provided by csnd::pv_frame (spv_frame for the sliding mode).
+This holds a series of csnd::pv_bin (spv_bin for sliding) objects, which have the following methods:

 * amp(): returns the bin amplitude.
 * freq(): returns the bin frequency.
 * amp(float a): sets the bin amplitude to a.
 * freq(float f): sets the bin frequency to f.
-* operator*(pvsbin f): multiply the amp of a pvs bin by f.amp.
+* operator*(pv_bin f): multiply the amp of a pvs bin by f.amp.
 * operator*(MYFLT f): multiply the bin amp by f
 * operator*=(): unary versions of the above.

-The pvsbin class can also be translated into a std::complex<float>
+The pv_bin class can also be translated into a std::complex<float>
 object if needed.
 This class is also fully compatible the C complex type and an object obj can be cast into a float array consisting of two items (or a float pointer), using reinterpret_cast\<float (&)[2]\>(obj) or reinterpret_cast\<float \*\>(&obj)

-The Fsig class has the following members:
+The Fsig class has the following methods:

 * init(): initialisation from individual parameters or from an existing fsig.
 Also allocates frame memory as needed.
-* operator[] : array-subscript access to the spectral frame (csnd::pvsbin)
-* data(): returns a pointer to the spectral frame data (csnd::pvsbin *).
-* len(): returns the length of the frame.
-* begin() and end(): return iterators to the beginning and end of the data frame (undefined behaviour for sliding mode).
-* iterator and const_iterator: iterator types for this class.
-* data_sliding(): returns a pointer to the spectral frame data for sliding analysis mode (as a csnd::sldcmplx \*, same as std::complex\<MYFLT\>\*).
+* dft_size(), hop_size(), win_size(), win_type() and nbins(), returning the
+PV data parameters.
 * count(): get and set fsig framecount.
 * isSliding(): checks for sliding mode.
 * fsig_format(): returns the fsig data format (csnd::fsig_format::pvs,
 csnd::fsig_format::polar, csnd::fsig_format::complex, or
 csnd::fsig_format::tracks).

-Only the first three formats are supported by CPOF.
+The pv_frame (or spv_frame) class contains the following
+methods:

+* operator[] : array-subscript access to the spectral frame
+* data(): returns a pointer to the spectral frame data.
+* len(): returns the length of the frame.
+* begin() and end(): return iterators to the beginning and end of the data frame.
+* iterator and const_iterator: iterator types for this class.

 Fsig opcodes run at k-rate but will internally use an update rate based on the analysis hopsize.
 For this to work, a framecount is kept and